SneaksAndData/adapta/adapta/utils/README.md

 # 2  3  6
 ```

-The MetaFrame also allows even easier conversion between different dataframe formats (e.g. from Pandas, Polars and Arrow):
+The MetaFrame also allows even easier conversion between the different dataframe formats
+(e.g. from Pandas, Polars and Arrow):
 ```python
 from adapta.utils.metaframe import MetaFrame import pandas